vumdao/aws-eks-the-hard-way/service-account/README.md

              [/version]         []              [get]
 ```

+- The pod does not have any permissions in AWS services instead it might inherrit from instance profile if we do not block access to instance metadata.
+- Next step we will create an IAM role service account which is fedderated by OpenID connector and assumed by `AssumeRoleWithWebIdentity`.
+Sound strange right? let's discover moore.

 ### 🚀 **[IAM Roles for Service Accounts (IRSA)](#-IAM-Roles-for-Service-Accounts-(IRSA))**

-**- IRSA is a feature that allows you to assign an IAM role to a Kubernetes service account.
+- IRSA is a feature that allows you to assign an IAM role to a Kubernetes service account.
 It works by leveraging a Kubernetes feature known as Service Account Token Volume Projection.
-Pods with service accounts that reference an IAM Role call a public OIDC discovery endpoint for AWS IAM upon startup.**
+Pods with service accounts that reference an IAM Role call a public OIDC discovery endpoint for AWS IAM upon startup.

-**-When an AWS API is invoked, the AWS SDKs calls sts:AssumeRoleWithWebIdentity and automatically exchanges the Kubernetes issued token for a AWS role credential.**
+- When an AWS API is invoked, the AWS SDKs calls `sts:AssumeRoleWithWebIdentity` and automatically exchanges the Kubernetes issued token for a AWS role credential.

-**-EKS Pod Identity Webhook mutates pods with a ServiceAccount with an `eks.amazonaws.com/role-arn` annotation by adding a ServiceAccount projected token volume and adding environment variables that configure the AWS SDKs to automatically assume the specified role.
-In order to work, an OIDC provider is configured in AWS IAM to trust the ServiceAccount tokens.**

-**-A mutating webhook that runs as part of the EKS control plane injects the AWS Role ARN and the path to a web identity token file into the Pod as environment variables.
-These values can also be supplied manually.**
+- EKS Pod Identity Webhook mutates pods with a ServiceAccount with an `eks.amazonaws.com/role-arn` annotation by adding a ServiceAccount projected token volume and adding environment variables that configure the AWS SDKs to automatically assume the specified role.
+In order to work, an OIDC provider is configured in AWS IAM to trust the ServiceAccount tokens.
+The mutating webhook that runs as part of the EKS control plane injects the AWS Role ARN and the path to a web identity token file into the Pod as environment variables.
+These values can also be supplied manually.

 ```
 AWS_ROLE_ARN=arn:aws:iam::AWS_ACCOUNT_ID:role/IAM_ROLE_NAME
 AWS_WEB_IDENTITY_TOKEN_FILE=/var/run/secrets/eks.amazonaws.com/serviceaccount/token